Improving DevOps and SRE job interviews

 Scenarios can be used during the screening phase as well as during technical interviews.
 For example, having a 5 minute warmup scenario followed by two 10 minute scenarios might be suitable for screening.
 These scenarios can help answer the following questions about candidates:

-1. Can they write a simple script using an if statement and a for loop?
+- Can they write a simple script using an

-2. Can they troubleshoot networking issues using ping, telnet and dig?
+loop? - Can they troubleshoot networking issues using

 Depending on the position and the level that is required, companies can choose to have bigger scenarios involving technologies such as Terraform, Ansible or Kubernetes.
 Scenarios could be accompanied by live monitoring and alerting systems too.
 These scenarios can take up to 45 minutes.
 Bigger and more challenging scenarios enable deeper discussions during interviews, which leads to the depth of a candidate’s skills to be discovered.